 The principal land uses adjacent to the campus and extending out a mile radius is primarily low density, single family residential development, much of which occurred in the 1960's and 1970's.
 Suburban character strip commercial development as well as higher density multifamily residential is clustered along portions of the main roadway arterials in the vicinity of the campus.
 Arterial streets adjacent to Modesto A. Maidique Campus include Tamiami Trail (SW 8th Street) to the north, SW 107th Avenue to the east and Coral Way (SW 24th Street) and Bird Road (SW 40th Street) to the south.
+High density student housing has been built in Sweetwater since rezoning changes occurred in the past 5+ years.

 The principal land uses adjacent to the site and extending out a mile radius is primarily low density, single family residential development to the south and commercial and industrial use to the north.
-Strip commercial development and higher density multifamily residential is clustered along SW

-107th Avenue and West Flagler Street.
+Strip commercial development and higher density multifamily residential is clustered along SW 107th Avenue and West Flagler Street.

 The principal land use type in the context area immediately surrounding Biscayne Bay is open space categorized as Parks and Recreation (Oleta River State Recreation Area) and environmentally protected parks.
 The latter category includes the extensive wetland area of Oleta River and Biscayne Bay shoreline.
-In addition, there are substantial public facilities that exist nearby, including two schools directly adjacent to the Biscayne Bay property, a City of North Miami sewage treatment plant and portions of the Munisport landfill area that are currently closed.
+In addition, there are substantial public facilities that exist nearby, including two schools directly adjacent to the Biscayne Bay property and a high school on campus, a City of North Miami sewage treatment plant and portions of the Munisport landfill area that are currently closed.
 Approximately 193 acres of the former landfill site has been designated for mixed-use development by the City of North Miami.
-The proposed reuse project, known as Sole Mia Project, will include a mix of residential, commercial, retail and recreation facilities and is partially completed at the time of this writing.
+The proposed reuse project, known as Sole Mia Project, will include a mix of residential, commercial, retail and recreation facilities.